 In February of 2011 The Sisterhood Of Support was launched in answer to those requests.

 Today the Sisterhood has members from all over the world; women who come together to share their pain, ask questions, gain from the experiences of others and form bonds and friendships that last for years.
-Over ten thousand topics have been written by these women in the forums and the comments top a hundred thousand.
+Over twenty thousand topics have been written by these women in the forums and the comments top a quarter of a million.

 My passion is to continue to provide support for partners of sex addicts by offering a safe place for them to share their experiences, to provide resources that will make their journey a little easier and to offer honest information and scientific research with verifiable conclusions about the abusive behaviors that are commonly called sex addiction.